joemoose/psiops/docs/playing.md

 #### Flashback

-Spend **6 momentum** points to establish that you did something before the mission or found something during the mission that wasn’t previously noticed.
+Spend **6 momentum** points to establish that you did something before the mission or found something during the mission that had not been noticed before.
 The flashback retroactively adds those preparations to the current mission.

 !!! example